braekukan/personalprojects/README.md

          endless waves of zombies that they are trying to kill them.

       - This game is currently a prototype and is still being developed, as this is a school project.

+**Tic-Tac Toe**

+      - This program was coded in Python(version 3+)

+      - utililizes the random module.

+      - includes lists, loops, conditionals, try/ except, various data types, etc.

+      - The user runs the program in tyhr Python IDE, and they are prompted to enter the position.

+      - The user will play against the computer.

+      - implements win, lose, and tied functions